Last Updated on April 1, 2021 by Jim Ferri

 It’s only a little seaside snippet of Italy’s Province of Campania, just 25-miles or so long.
-But for centuries it has inspired numerous writers, musicians, and artists, as well as Fodor’s, the guidebook folks, who described it as “the most divinely central stretch of water, land, and habitation on earth.”
+But for centuries it has inspired numerous writers, musicians, and artists, as well as Fodor’s, the guidebook folks.
+They described it as “the most divinely central stretch of water, land, and habitation on earth.”

 UNESCO concurred in 1997 when it crowned it as World Heritage Site, citing the beauty of its classic Mediterranean landscape.

-There’s little wonder these Amalfi coastal towns remain a favorite among travelers, and a Shangri-La for honeymooners.
+There’s little wonder these Amalfi Coast towns remain a favorite among travelers, and a Shangri-La for honeymooners.

-Come to the Amalfi once and you’ll find the urge to return almost irresistible, especially if you’ve only spent a day or two in the region.
+Come to the Amalfi once and you’ll find the urge to return almost irresistible.
+That’s especially true if you’ve only spent a day or two in the region.

 The Amalfi Coast Towns

 The area was first settled by Greeks in 600 BC, who were followed by the Romans in the fourth century.
-In medieval times the Maritime Republic of Amalfi ruled the seas and coast of the region, dominating Mediterranean trade for a century.
+Notably, in medieval times the Maritime Republic of Amalfi ruled the seas and coast of the region.
+It dominated Mediterranean trade for a century.

-The Amalfi coast first became popular in the late 19th-century when the narrow two-lane “divina coastiera” – the Amalfi Drive, still the main road in and out of the region – was built.
-Its more modern transformation began during the 1960s when the Jet Set discovered its pleasures, and its popularity hasn’t abated since.
+The Amalfi Coast first became popular in the late 19th-century.
+It was when the narrow two-lane “divina coastiera” – the Amalfi Drive, still the main road in and out of the region – was built.
+Its more modern transformation began during the 1960s.
+That’s, as one might suspect, when the Jet Set discovered its pleasures.
+Its popularity hasn’t abated since.

 Amalfi’s Trinity of Towns

 Amalfi has three main towns: Positano, Amalfi, and Ravello.
-Each is majestically situated, and each is a little masterpiece in its own right.
-Scattered just a few miles apart and easily accessible, they’re all a bouillabaisse of shops, little cafés and ristorantes, all perfect places for whiling away a few hours.
+Each of these Amalfi coast towns is majestically situated, and each is a little masterpiece in its own right.
+Scattered just a few miles apart and easily accessible, they’re all a bouillabaisse of shops, little cafés and ristorantes.
+All perfect places for whiling away a few hours.

 In fact, one of the most pleasurable things to do on the Amalfi Coast is just to while away an afternoon, perhaps over a glass of wine or a limoncello, the region’s famous lemon liqueur.
-You only need to stroll about any piazza central in these seaside towns to see how it has been elevated to an art form.
+Stroll about any piazza in these towns and you’ll see how it has been elevated to an art form.

-Positano is the glitziest and best known of the three towns, due no doubt to its superb setting.
-As you approach, it appears almost as if it had been plucked off an old travel poster, a postcard-picture perfect town with all its little pastel buildings tumbling down a steep hillside almost into the sea.
+Undoubtedly, Positano is the glitziest and best known of these three Amalfi coast towns, due no doubt to its superb setting.
+As you approach, it appears almost as if it had been plucked off an old travel poster.
+It’s a postcard-picture perfect town with all its little pastel buildings tumbling down a steep hillside almost into the sea.

-Up the highway is the beautiful, historic medieval seaside city of Amalfi, which during the 9th-12th centuries rivaled Venice and Genoa as a great maritime power.
-For whiling here stop for a coffee, drink or snack in one of the little cafés near the Duomo di Sant’Andrea, best known for its 11th century Byzantine bronze doors.
+Up the highway is the beautiful, historic medieval seaside city of Amalfi.
+During the 9th-12th centuries it rivaled Venice and Genoa as a great maritime power.
+Stop here for a coffee, drink or snack in one of the little cafés near the Duomo di Sant’Andrea, best known for its 11th century Byzantine bronze doors.
 You’ll find a multitude of other cafés and bars down near Amalfi’s popular beach.

-Unlike seaside Positano and Amalfi, Ravello is about 800 feet above the above the Tyrrhenian Sea on a cliff top, reached via 6 miles of serpentine road by either car or public bus (catch the latter in Amalfi).
+Unlike seaside Positano and Amalfi, Ravello is about 800 feet above the above the Tyrrhenian Sea on a cliff top.
+You reach it via 6 miles of serpentine road by either car or public bus (catch the latter in Amalfi).

 Ravello’s Renowned Music Festival

-Ravello is the most sophisticated of the Amalfi Coast towns, and is renown for its connection to Richard Wagner since it was where he composed part of his opera Parsifal.
+Ravello is the most sophisticated of the Amalfi Coast towns.
+It’s renown for its connection to Richard Wagner since it was where he composed part of his opera Parsifal.

-The Ravello Music Festival, Italy’s biggest musical event, launches it’s 30th anniversary this year with the first performance on April 3rd and continues to October 12th, with most of the popular performances in the summer months.
+The Ravello Music Festival, Italy’s biggest musical event, usually is held April to October.
+The most of the popular performances take place in the summer months.
 Wagner stayed at the Villa Rufolo, where some performances take place.

-Another villa you should visit in Ravello is the beautiful Villa Cimbrone, only a 10-minute walk from the Piazza Duomo, Walk through it’s beautiful gardens out to its dazzling terrace that’s lined with classical-style busts and provides stunning views of the coast and sea.
-The 11-Century Villa is now an upscale hotel, whose previous guests have included such notables as Virginia Woolf, Winston Churchill, and Salvador Dali.
+Another villa you should visit in Ravello is the beautiful Villa Cimbrone.
+It’s only a 10-minute walk from the Piazza Duomo.
+Walk through it’s beautiful gardens to its dazzling terrace lined with classical-style busts and for stunning views of the coast.
+The 11th-Century Villa is now an upscale hotel, whose previous guests have included such notables as Virginia Woolf, Winston Churchill, and Salvador Dali.

 Captivating Villages Hidden Above the Amalfi Coast Towns